tiejin98/Privacy_Flatness/README.md

 # Privacy_Flatness

 ## Acknowledgement
-Our code is based [this link](https://github.com/lxuechen/Differentially-Private-Fine-tuning-of-Language-Models).
+Our code is based on [link](https://github.com/lxuechen/Differentially-Private-Fine-tuning-of-Language-Models).
 Thanks for their excellent work.

 ## Requirement
 please install all requirement by using ```pip install -r requirements.txt```.
 We also update peft package with our code.
 So please replace the original **mapping.py** and **peft_model.py** with the code in this repo.